 The University of Kentucky’s International Center announces the first cohort of UK Global Impact Award winners.
 These awards honor faculty, staff and alumni who have significantly contributed to the university’s global engagement through research, education, and service, as well as fostering a culturally diverse, welcoming environment that is conducive to comprehensive campus internationalization.

 “Global engagement activities by faculty and staff are often seen as something extra.
 But they are really crucial in fostering a diverse, vibrant community of globally informed scholars and globally competent and globally competitive students,” said Sue Roberts, associate provost for Internationalization.

-Nominees for the various award categories have been reviewed by the campus wide International Advisory Committee (IAC) or a relevant IAC sub-committee - with additional review from other campus stakeholders, such as the Staff Senate and approved by Sue Roberts.
+Nominees for the various award categories have been reviewed by the campus wide International Advisory Council (IAC) or a relevant IAC sub-committee - with additional review from other campus stakeholders, such as the Staff Senate and approved by Sue Roberts.